phlex-ruby/phlex/README.md

 end
 ```

-Here the content is rendered inside a `div` tag right after an `h1` tag.
+Here the content is yielded inside a `div` tag right after an `h1` tag.

 ```ruby
 class CardComponent < Phlex::Component